 Did you notice how Tasks and Initiatives are not an actual part of the OKRs abbreviation?
 We take them as a given, because humans are trained to think in tasks.
 As soon as we think of a goal, the human mind immediately goes to planning the activities that need to be done to achieve it.

 However, the OKR framework works best when planning tasks is the last thing we consider.
-Before getting to tasks, we should first focus on defining our goals and understanding how we define the key success metrics that tell us that we are closer to the Objective.
+Before getting to tasks, we should focus on defining our goals and understanding how we define the key success metrics that tell us that we are closer to the Objective.

 You exit Friend A’s house.
 But without a map, a GPS, or at least a compass, you will have no idea where to go.
 You won’t even know if you’re walking in the right direction.
 The map, GPS and compass are your Key Results.